A Night and a Mourning

 “When are you gonna come home?”
 The last word barely slipped out before he thought of its implications.
-This was such a new thing and that is such a comfortable word.
-A word that takes some people years to get to.
+This was such a new thing and that was such a comfortable word.
+A word that took people years to get to.

-“Five thirty-ish,” she said, apparently unfazed or not noticing.
+“Five thirty-ish,” she said, unfazed or not noticing.

 “I don’t think I can.”

 This whole thing was so nice and easy.
 He feared how quickly it had gotten so good.
-He was willing to be in whatever space she allowed them to be.
-But she worried him.
-There is always one person wondering where the other person is inside.
-Even though they’re right there on the outside.
-She stood looking at him and he wondered if she could be thinking the exact same thought.
+He was willing to be in whatever space she allowed them to be, but she worried him.
+There was always one person wondering where the other person was inside, even though they’re right there on the outside.
+She stood looking at him and he imagined her thinking the exact same thought.